Dodgers vs. Padres: Betting Trends, Records ATS, Home/Road Splits

 Dodgers vs. Padres: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Blake Snell will start for the San Diego Padres on Saturday at PETCO Park against Max Muncy and the Los Angeles Dodgers.
-First pitch is at 8:40 PM ET for the second game of a three-game series.
+Manny Machado and the San Diego Padres hit the field on Sunday at PETCO Park against Julio Urias, who is starting for the Los Angeles Dodgers.
+First pitch is set for 7:10 PM ET for the final game of a three-game series.

-The Padres are -130 moneyline favorites in this matchup with the Dodgers (+105).
-The game's total has been listed at 8.5 runs.
+The favored Padres have -115 moneyline odds to win against the underdog Dodgers, who are listed at -105.
+An 8-run over/under has been listed for the contest.

 Rep your team with officially licensed Dodgers gear!
 Head to Fanatics to find jerseys, shirts, and much more.